 Do the Assessment and reassessment of residences and venues for FDC procedures align with your Assessment and reassessment of residences and venues for FDC policy?

-Have your procedures been written in plain English and can they be easily implemented by a nominated supervisor, co-ordinator or FDC educator new to your service?
+Have your procedures been written in plain English and can they be easily implemented by a nominated supervisor, coordinator or FDC educator new to your service?

 Is it clear who is responsible for the implementation of the procedures?

-Are all FDC educators and staff aware of the procedures and can implement them if required?
+Are all FDC educators and staff aware of the procedures, can implement them and explain them to families if required?

+Have all educators (including casual/relief staff) been trained in the procedures?

+Have your policy and procedures been communicated to families?

 Do you need to develop any resources to monitor and record the procedures?

-USEFUL RESOURCES
+REFERENCES AND RESOURCES

 Include links to useful resources that have helped inform the development of your policy.
-Be mindful of the existence of any state or territory specific content.
+Be mindful of any state or territory specific content.